vedph/cadmus-bricks-shell-v3/README.md

 ## Docker

-🐋 Quick Docker image build (the only purpose of this image is letting testers play with controls in the incubator):
+🐋 Quick **Docker image** build (the only purpose of this image is letting testers play with controls in the incubator):

 1. `npm run build-lib`.
 2. ensure to update the version in `env.js` (and `docker-compose.yml`), and `ng build --configuration production`.
-3. `docker build . -t vedph2020/cadmus-bricks-v3:9.0.7 -t vedph2020/cadmus-bricks-v3:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-bricks-v3:10.0.0 -t vedph2020/cadmus-bricks-v3:latest` (replace with the current version).

 Use [publish.bat](publish.bat) to publish the libraries to NPM.